 White Knights Walk

 The "White Knights of Evercreech" refers to five of Australia's largest White Gums, or Manna Gums (Eucalyptus viminalis).
-They stand over 90 metres tall and some of the thicker ones are over 300 years old.
-In a way, the Knights now guard the Evercreech Forest Reserve since their protected status meant the area was spared from logging.
+They stand over 90 m tall and some of the thicker ones are over 300 years old.
+In a way, the Knights now guard the Evercreech Forest Reserve since their protected status meant the area was spared from logging (luckily).

 Perhaps one of the best things to do in Evercreech Forest Reserve is to stay overnight at the free campground.